-When I give Baby Shiatsu, my job is to
+When I work with Shiatsu for children, my job is to:

-- Sense what the baby is telling me
+- Sense what the child is telling me

 - Interpret that using Shiatsu theory

-- Develop bodywork or games for the baby and her carer
+- Develop bodywork or games for the child and her carer

-Baby Shiatsu helps parents and carers get to know their babies through touch and thereby develops mutual understanding.
-Most babies are well, but as they grow they come across people who are not and this touch can help strengthen the immune system and prevent serious complications.
+Shiatsu helps parents and carers get to know their children through touch, thereby developing mutual understanding.
+Most children are well, but as they grow they come across people who are not and this type of touch can help strengthen their immune system and prevent serious complications.
 If there are difficulties, Shiatsu can boost the parent or carer’s confidence in dealing with them in a natural way, suggesting techniques and treatment if needed.
-Many new parents are nervous, fearing they may miss something or misunderstand the baby’s needs.
-Regular Shiatsu means that they get to know the healthy state on a daily basis and are therefore more likely to know when something is out of the ordinary and perhaps needs medical attention.
+Many parents are nervous, fearing they may miss something or misunderstand the child’s needs.
+Ongoing Shiatsu means that they get to know about the healthy state on a regular basis and are therefore more likely to know when something is out of the ordinary and perhaps needs medical attention.

 ‘The movement repertoire that develops in the first year of life is a language in itself and conveys desires, intentions and emotions.’